Anoxygenic photosynthesis: Reaction centers

 There are two main types of anaerobic photosynthetic electron transport chains in bacteria.
-The type I reaction centers are found in GSB, Chloracidobacterium, and Heliobacteria, while the type II reaction centers are found in FAPs and purple bacteria.
+The type I reaction centers are found in GSB, Chloracidobacterium, and Heliobacteria, while the RC2 are found in FAPs and purple bacteria.

 Type I reaction centers

-The electron transport chain of green sulfur bacteria — such as is present in the model organism Chlorobaculum tepidum — uses the reaction center bacteriochlorophyll pair, P840.
-When light is absorbed by the reaction center, P840 enters an excited state with a large negative reduction potential, and so readily donates the electron to bacteriochlorophyll 663, which passes it on down an electron transport chain.
+The electron transport chain of green sulfur bacteria—such as is present in the model organism Chlorobaculum tepidum—uses the reaction center bacteriochlorophyll pair, P800/P840.
+These photopigment work in tandem with BChl a and a ferredoxin protein to form a bifurcated chain where electrons can be transferred into multiple routes.

+Specifically, P800/P840 act as electron donors that are passed to two BChls and two Chl which can act as electron acceptors and the ferredoxin cluster then acts as the terminal electron acceptor.
+When light is absorbed by the reaction center, P840 enters an excited state with a large negative reduction potential, and so readily donates the electrons to other bacteriochlrophylls and chlorophylls which passes it on down an electron transport chain.
 The electron is transferred through a series of electron carriers and complexes until it is used to reduce NAD+ to NADH.
-P840 regeneration is accomplished with the oxidation of a sulfide ion from hydrogen sulfide (or of hydrogen or ferrous iron) by cytochrome c555.
+The separation of the electron via these different routes creates a potential energy difference across the membrane known as a proton gradient which in turn creates ATP, the energy molecule that is essential for essential functions in the cell.
+P840 regeneration is accomplished with the oxidation of a sulfide ion from hydrogen sulfide (or of hydrogen or ferrous iron) by cytochrome C555.

 Type II reaction centers

-Although the type II reaction centers are structurally and sequentially analogous to Photosystem II (PSII) in plant chloroplasts and cyanobacteria, known organisms that exhibit anoxygenic photosynthesis do not have a region analogous to the oxygen-evolving complex of PSII.
+Although the type II reaction centers are structurally and sequentially analogous to photosystem II (PSII) in plant chloroplasts and cyanobacteria, known organisms that exhibit anoxygenic photosynthesis do not have a region analogous to the oxygen-evolving complex of PSII.

 The electron transport chain of purple non-sulfur bacteria begins when the reaction center bacteriochlorophyll pair, P870, becomes excited from the absorption of light.
 Excited P870 will then donate an electron to bacteriopheophytin, which then passes it on to a series of electron carriers down the electron chain.
-In the process, it will generate an electrochemical gradient which can then be used to synthesize ATP by chemiosmosis.
-P870 has to be regenerated (reduced) to be available again for a photon reaching the reaction-center to start the process anew.
+In the process, it will generate an electrochemical gradient which can then be used to synthesize ATP.
 Molecular hydrogen in the bacterial environment is the usual electron donor.